Ontario Youth Parliament: Annual sessions

 Ontario Youth Parliament is held each year from Friday to Monday on the Family Day weekend in February.
 Sessions are open to the public.

 The structure of OYP matches that of constitutional tradition of the House of Commons, with a government, opposition, speaker and pages.
 The parliament is traditionally opened by a person acting as lieutenant-governor, a role that has been played by figures such as Moderator Robert McClure and Governor General Roland Michener.

 Legislation is prepared throughout the year by the cabinet, usually centred around topics relevant to young people.
 Delegates at OYP have debated controversial political issues such as gay rights, environmental regulations and aboriginal autonomy.
 At the session, bills are presented and debated at several different sittings throughout the weekend.
 OYP is nonpartisan, which means that each delegate can express their opinion and vote freely.
 At the end of each debate, all delegates vote on whether the legislation should be passed or defeated.
 Any legislation passed by the majority is sent to the appropriate government offices in Toronto and Ottawa.

 Sessions

+2027 - 56th Session

+The executive for OYP 2027 are: Premier Matthew Tyhurst, Leader of the Opposition Shriyans Dash, Registrar and Minister of Finance Gabriel Miller, Minister of Individual Discipleship Harleen Saggi, and House Leader Louka Tetreault.

 2026 - 55th Session

-The executive for OYP 2026 are: Premier Erin Ralph, Leader of the Opposition Em Shepheard, Registrar and Minister of Finance Jack Jean-Louis, Minister of Individual Discipleship Rowan Hansen, and House Leader Matthew Tyhurst.
+OYP 2026 was held over the Family Day weekend (February 13-16) at Eastminster United Church in Belleville.
+The executive were: Premier Erin Ralph, Leader of the Opposition Em Shepheard, Registrar and Minister of Finance Jack Jean-Louis, Minister of Individual Discipleship Rowan Hansen, and House Leader Matthew Tyhurst.
+Rowan's ID theme was "No One Is An Island" and his theme song was Lean On Me by Bill Withers.
+The house theme was Royals (Government) vs Sorcerers (Opposition).
+The charity selected for the weekend was Children's Safety Village.